OXFORD, England, August 25, 2011 /PRNewswire/ --

 How to work your way to career success

-- Decide on the sector you would like to work in - for example; marketing, financial services, publishing
+- Decide on the sector you would like to work in - financial services, publishing or so on

-- If your goal is a marketing career, apply for vacancies as an assistant in the marketing department or working in a shop so you can get some experience of dealing with customers
+- If your goal is a marketing career get a job as an assistant in the marketing department

 - Talk to your prospective employer about how your professional training could help them - they might be willing to provide financial assistance